beakerandjake/leetcode/README.md

 ### `touch <problem-slug> [--reset]`

-Create the source and test file for the specified problem.
+Create the source and test file for the specified problem, commits these files to git, and finally opens them in vs code.

 The source file is added to `src/` and test file is added to `tests/`.
 The test file is just a scaffolded test and you will need to update the test.